 When to Send Your Demand Letter

-You shouldn't send your demand letter until you are near the end of medical treatment and the doctor informs you that your condition is stable.
+You shouldn't send your demand letter until you are near the end of medical treatment, the doctor informs you that your condition is stable, and you know the extent of your medical expenses.
 Sending the demand letter too early may cause you to underestimate the total costs of your medical treatment.

 What to Expect Next